GSMUTNSR/book_codes/README.md

 .
 The GSM-CC Berggren basis was not respecting the orthogonality condition model when the GSM basis had only harmonic oscillator states.

 .
-A wrapper to call Coulomb wave functions from a FORTRAN code has been added.

-.
 The Berggren basis for proton in the particle-rotor code was not calculated properly.
 It is corrected.

 .
 Splines derivatives were too approximate.
 Effects are only quantitative and small, so that conclusions do not change.
   The outputs of the exercises using splines derivatives, i.e. Exercises III and IV of Chapter 7, have been recalculated.

+.
+M1 transitions were not given in units of magnetons in EM transitions.
+It is corrected.
+M1 cross sections were correct.

+.
+The units of spherical harmonics was not standard.
+It has been corrected.
+It was not visible in previous applications.

+.
+An option involving the KKNN potential and HF calculations was wrongly handled.
+This option had never been used before.
+It has been corrected.

+_ A wrapper to call Coulomb wave functions from a FORTRAN code has been added.

 _ Rms radius and rms-radius one-body strength can now be calculated in no-core GSM using realistic interactions.